jgreener64/phd_thesis/README.md

 -

 Appendices:
+- Refer to Bio.Strucure docs but whole docs not relevant
 - Flowchart of type structure in the parser
 - Screenshot of parse and output in Julia REPL
 - Table from pdb-benchmarks README